Pancakes-3/test-ai-program/README.md

 - `use_sklearn` — Whether to use scikit-learn when available for TF-IDF.
 - `max_history` — Number of history items to show.
 - `auto_run_code` — Reserved for future auto-execution behavior.
 - `memory_path` — Location of the SQLite database.
+Relative paths are resolved next to `config.json`; if that location is not writable, the assistant falls back to a per-user data directory before using in-memory storage.
 - `rich_output` — Toggle Rich formatting.

 ## Limitations